. Co-authored-by: Pere Lev <email@example.com> Reviewed-on: #196

 Website build instructions

-All artifacts produced by the ForgeFed work-group are freely available under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
-All contributions to the wiki must also be offered freely as such.
+All contents of this repository are are freely available under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.